yuexing/realblog/language/c-implicit-conversion.md

 value equal to the source value modulo 2^n where n is the number of bits used to represent the destionation type.

-Formally, we take the residue the same sign with the modulus.
-If the destination type is wider, signed integer are sign-extended and unsigned integer are zero-extended.
+Normally, we take the residue(with the same sign with the modulus), thus the signed integer are sign-extended and unsigned integer are zero-extended.

 If the destionation is signed, the value does not change if the source integer can be represented in the destionation type; otherwise, the result is